The complete guide

 Overview

-InsanelyGreat's Shippable States Software Development (SSD) is a pragmatic engineering discipline designed for solo developers and small teams who use AI — specifically Claude Code — to build production software.
+InsanelyGreat's Shippable States Development (SSD) is a pragmatic engineering discipline designed for solo developers and small teams who use AI — specifically Claude Code — to build production software.
 The system maintains a deployable, production-ready state at all times throughout the development cycle.

 The core principle: